 Our Sleeping patterns effect our physical, mental, and spiritual lives.
 Not getting enough sleep tends to result in many negatives in our lives, such as lower creativity, depression, forgetfulness, and feeling far from God.

 In the summer, my family and I often spend time at a friend’s cabin.
-I noticed this summer the whole family went to bed earlier than we 20150722_091313would normally at home.
+I noticed this summer the whole family went to bed earlier than we would normally at home.
 Spending the day at the beach generally helped, but it was different.
 Why could I go to sleep earlier there and not at home?
 It forced me to look at my bedtime routines.

 Here are a few of my observations and rhythms I am working on around my bedtime routine to get better sleep.